mikemalv/TCBrands_Cortex_Analyst/README.md

 ---
 <p align="center">
-  Made with ❄️ for the TCBrands Team
+  Made with ❄️ for the TCBrands Platform Team
 </p>